Eddy Groves

-Edmund Stuart "Eddy" Groves (born 16 June 1966) is an Australian businessman, founder and former chief executive officer of ABC Learning, once one of Australia's largest companies and one of the world's biggest childcare providers prior to going into administration.
+Edmund Stuart "Eddy" Groves, who was born in Durban, South Africa in 1966, is an Australian businessman, founder and former chief executive officer of ABC Learning, once one of Australia's largest companies and one of the world's biggest childcare providers prior to going into administration.
 In January 2013 Groves was declared bankrupt.

 Early life

 Eddy Groves was born in Durban, South Africa, to a soldier and a schoolteacher.
 The family returned to Canada in late 1966.
 A further relocation in July 1968 found the family on the West Coast, in Victoria, British Columbia.
 Groves had arrived in Australia by 1970 and settled in Queensland.
 He was educated at Padua College in Brisbane.

 After leaving school, he enrolled at university to study for a business degree.
 He left halfway through, eager to engage in business rather than learning about it, and got his first job as a clerk with the ANZ bank.
 Later, he became a milkman for Paul's Milk in Brisbane.
 Armed with a loan from his wife's father, he bought a distributorship when he was nineteen years old, which was the start of his business career.
 He expanded his milk distribution business to the point where his company, Quantum Food Services, was the biggest distributor of milk in Queensland.

 In 1985, at the age of nineteen, Groves married Le Neve, with whom he has two daughters.
 The couple split in the late 1990s, with his wife gaining custody of the children.
 She sued her former husband for "unjustly enriching himself" while he was in control of ABC.
 Groves left ABC with a multibillion-dollar debt, amidst allegations of poor financial management and related questionable financial dealings.